farhanzafrani/farhanzafrani.github.io/_pages/about.md

     <p>soco-engineers third floor</p>
     <p>Chase Up Mall, Gulgasht</p>
     <p>Multan, Pakistan</p>
 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am an AI and Automation Engineer working with SOCO ENGINEERS, I have done Mechanical Engineering as my major and Machine Learning as minor.
-The AI and Mechanical Engineering combo has help to work on computational CAE projects.I have build RoboGlove for stroke patients in order to felicitate their rehabilitation process.
+The AI and Mechanical Engineering combo has help me to work on computational CAE projects.I have build RoboGlove for stroke patients in order to felicitate their rehabilitation process.
 I have worked on multiple CAE proprocessing and postprocessing projects to automate the BMW group simulation processes.
 Currently, I have been  working on Automating the FEA process using GNN.

 You can reach me out through different channels mentioned below: